-- Continued efforts of our Legislative Review Committee (RLC) to closely track and respond to proposed legislation concerning elder law issues.
+- Continued efforts of our Legislative Review Committee (LRC) to closely track and respond to proposed legislation concerning elder law issues.

 - A regularly published, informative Elder Law Section newsletter that is sent to all section members and posted on our webpage.

 - Highly successful monthly roundtable discussions regarding topics of interest to section members.